joshtronic/tilde/README.md

 tilde
 =====

-$HOME is where the heart it.
+$HOME is where the heart is.
 Manage it with class.